• Skip to main content

 • Chocolate chips - Choose any brand of dairy-free chocolate chips you can find.
 Dark chocolate chips work great in this recipe too!

-2. In the bowl of a stand mixer, cream together the softened vegan butter and peanut butter.
-You can also use a large bowl and a hand mixer or a food processor.
+Step 2: In the bowl of a stand mixer, cream together the softened vegan butter and peanut butter.
 Add the vanilla extract and mix.

 Expert Tips